10 Revealing Signs of a Codependent Parent and How to Heal

 Alternatively, you can also consider doing a 12-step program with CODA.org.
 This well-known group offers a structured process alongside the power of group support.

-With patience and support from a relationship therapist, healing and developing self-love are possible.
-From there, acceptance and forgiveness can emerge to the point that you can become independent and grounded.
+With patience and guidance from a relationship therapist, healing and cultivating self-love become possible.
+Over time, acceptance and forgiveness can take root, allowing you to embrace independence and a grounded sense of being.

-Most importantly, you’ll be ready to experience loving and stable relationships with all around you.
+Most importantly, you can open yourself to experiencing loving and stable relationships with those around you.

 Trusted by +5 Million People